Compare two cars

 Not too much to compare here, I'm affraid.
 We're considering two fairly different vehicles in this case.
 For a start, they are not even classified under the same segment, with the Hyundai being a small family car and the FIAT representing city car vehicle class.
 Apart from that, different body styles uncover their separate purposes.
 The first one is a 4-door sedan meant for people who apreciate old fashion elegancy or even use it as a company car.
 The other one, a 5-door hatchback is mostly desired by those who use their car around city on regular basis, but still need some room for luggage.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, at least on all of the models level.
-These are the official statistics, while our visitors describe reliability of Hyundai with an average rating of 4.5, and models under the FIAT badge with 4.3 out of 5.
-The same official information place Accent as average reliability-wise, and Punto Evo 7% above the first one.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, when all the models are taken into account.
+That's the official data, while our visitors describe reliability of Hyundai with an average rating of 4.5, and models under the FIAT badge with 4.3 out of 5.
+Independent research findings rank Accent as average reliability-wise, and Punto Evo 7% above the first one.
 That apart, owners of different cars powered by the same engine as the Korean car rank it on average as 4.0 out of 5, exactly the same as the other one.

 Performance & Fuel economyHyundai is undoubtly more agile, reaching 100km/h in 1.6 seconds less than its competitor.
 In addition to that it accelerates all the way to 176 kilometers per hour, 4km/h more than the other car.
 When it comes to fuel economy the winner has to be the Italian car, averaging around 3.6 liters of fuel per 100 kilometers (78 mpg), in combined cycle.
 We can't ignore that 28% difference compared to the Korean car.